Last updated on : 19 Nov, 2025

 Lemongrass (Cymbopogon citratus) has long been used in traditional medicine systems for its potential health-supporting properties.
-The leaves and essential oil are traditionally used to help with symptoms like digestive discomfort, mild muscle pain, and stress.
+The leaves and essential oil are traditionally used to help alleviate symptoms such as digestive discomfort, mild muscle pain, and stress.

-Lemongrass oil is often used in aromatherapy and may offer a soothing effect when inhaled.
-When diluted with a carrier oil, it can be applied topically for temporary relief of minor aches and tension.
+Lemongrass essential oil is often used in aromatherapy and may offer a soothing, calming effect when inhaled [1].
+When properly diluted with a carrier oil, it may provide temporary relief of minor aches and muscular tension [2].

-In addition to its traditional uses, lemongrass is widely used as a natural flavoring in teas and cuisine and as a fragrance in soaps and cosmetics.
+In addition to its traditional uses, lemongrass is widely used as a natural flavouring in teas and cuisine and as a fragrance in soaps and cosmetics, as it is generally “Generally Recognised as Safe” (GRAS) by regulatory bodies for consumption [3].

 Lemongrass (Cymbopogon citratus) is a tropical herb widely used in traditional medicine and culinary practices, especially in Asian cuisine.
-Beyond its flavor and aroma, it has several potential health-supporting properties, although more scientific evidence is needed to confirm many of these effects.
-Here are some of the commonly cited benefits of lemongrass:
+Beyond its flavour and aroma, it has several potential health-supporting properties, although more scientific evidence, particularly robust human clinical trials, is needed to confirm many of these effects [4].

-Some studies suggest that drinking lemongrass tea may help increase red blood cell count, possibly due to its iron and folate content.
-However, it should not replace iron supplementation or medical treatment for anemia.
+Some studies suggest that drinking lemongrass tea may help support red blood cell production, possibly due to its natural iron and folate content [4].
+However, it must not be considered a replacement for iron supplementation or definitive medical treatment for clinical anaemia.

-Lemongrass oil contains antimicrobial properties and may help cleanse the skin.
-When diluted with carrier oils like coconut or olive oil, it may also be used to nourish hair and promote scalp health.
+Lemongrass essential oil contains compounds with known antimicrobial and antifungal properties and is believed to help cleanse the skin [1].
+When diluted with carrier oils like coconut or olive oil, it may also support hair nourishment and scalp health, given its traditional use as a tonic [4].

-Lemongrass is used as a natural diuretic, which may help reduce water retention.
-Some also believe it supports metabolism, though clinical evidence is limited.
+Lemongrass is traditionally used as a natural diuretic, which may help reduce water retention [4].
+Early research also suggests it may influence metabolic processes, though clinical evidence in humans remains limited and inconclusive for definitive weight loss [4].

-In traditional medicine, lemongrass tea is used to relieve bloating, indigestion, and cramps.
-The compound citral is thought to contribute to its calming effects on the digestive tract.
+In traditional medicine, lemongrass tea is used to relieve bloating, indigestion, and cramps [4].
+The compound citral is thought to contribute to its calming effects on the digestive tract, potentially by acting as an antispasmodic [5].

-Lemongrass is sometimes used as a natural remedy to support healthy blood pressure levels, possibly due to its potassium content.
-However, it should not replace prescribed medications.
+Lemongrass is sometimes used as a natural remedy that may help support healthy blood pressure levels, possibly due to its potassium content and its traditional use as a diuretic [6].
+It is crucial to understand that it should not replace prescribed anti-hypertensive medications [6].

-Lemongrass tea is commonly consumed for its soothing aroma and calming effect, which may help reduce anxiety and promote relaxation.
+Lemongrass tea is commonly consumed for its soothing aroma and calming effect, which may help reduce anxiety and promote relaxation [1].
+This benefit is largely anecdotal and supported by aromatherapy principles, as robust clinical trials on its efficacy for anxiety are still emerging [1].

-Preliminary studies have found that citral may have antioxidant and anti-proliferative properties.
-While promising, these effects have primarily been observed in lab settings—not conclusive for human cancer prevention or treatment.
+Preliminary studies have found that compounds in lemongrass, such as citral and eugenol, may have antioxidant and anti-proliferative properties [4].
+While promising, these effects have primarily been observed in lab settings (in vitro)—this is not conclusive evidence for human cancer prevention or treatment, and should not be misinterpreted as such.

-Some evidence suggests lemongrass may have analgesic properties.
-Eugenol, a compound in lemongrass, may help regulate serotonin and support mood balance.
+Some evidence suggests lemongrass may have mild analgesic (pain-relieving) properties [4].
+Eugenol, a compound in lemongrass, has been studied for its potential to help regulate serotonin pathways, which are relevant to mood and pain perception [4].

-Enjoy the refreshing flavor and potential health benefits of lemongrass with this simple tea recipe:
+Enjoy the refreshing flavour and potential health benefits of lemongrass with this simple tea recipe:

 Ingredients: